AnranXu/Generative-Content-Replacement/README.md

 ## Generative-Content-Replacement
-This is the interface for the generative content replacement (GCR), for SOUPS 2024 poster.
+This is the interface for the trying generative content replacement (GCR), for CHI 2024 and SOUPS 2024 poster.
-For details of GCR, CHI 2024 paper "Examining Human Perception of Generative Content Replacement in Image Privacy Protection".
+For details of GCR implementation, please refers to our CHI 2024 paper "Examining Human Perception of Generative Content Replacement in Image Privacy Protection".

 ## Getting started
 ### 1. Prerequisite